alexcoder04/shclrz/README.md

 ### **Un**installation

-On Arch-based: `sudo pacman -R shclrz-git`
+On Arch-based distros: `sudo pacman -R shclrz-git`

-On other: go to place where you cloned the git repo to and `sudo make uninstall`
+On other distros: go to place where you cloned the git repo to and `sudo make uninstall`

 ## TODOs

  - [X] read stdin and output colorized version to stdout
  - [X] a menu with choosing a color, that outputs the appropriate ANSI sequence
+ - [X] Makefile and PKGBUILD for installing
+ - [X] manpage
  - [ ] 256-color support
- - [X] Makefile and PKGBUILD for installing
- - [ ] manpage